-This is the initial public offering in the United States of ordinary shares of CBL International Limited, a Cayman Islands company.
-We are offering ordinary shares, US\$0.0001 par value per share on a firm commitment basis.
-We will apply to have our ordinary shares listed on the Nasdaq Capital Market (or Nasdaq) under the symbol "\\\\\\".
-We cannot guarantee that we will be successful in listing our ordinary shares on Nasdaq; however, we will not complete this offering unless we are so listed.
+This is the initial public offering in the United States of American depositary shares, or ADSs, representing ordinary shares of CBL International Limited, a Cayman Islands company.
+We are offering ADSs.
+Each ADS represents ordinary shares, US\$0.0001 par value per share on a firm commitment basis.
+We will apply to have our ADSs listed on the Nasdaq Capital Market (or Nasdaq) under the symbol "".
+We cannot guarantee that we will be successful in listing our ADSs on Nasdaq; however, we will not complete this offering unless we are so listed.

-We have historically conducted our business through Banle International Group Limited ("Banle BVI"), a company incorporated under the laws of the British Virgin Islands, and its subsidiaries (namely, Banle China, Banle Energy HK, Banle Malaysia, Banle Marketing, Majestic Energy, Majestic Energy (Singapore), Reliance HK), but prior to the consummation of this offering we will engage in the Reorganization described in "Our History and Corporate Structure - The Reorganization" pursuant to which Banle BVI will become a wholly owned subsidiary of CBL International Limited ("CBL International"), a Cayman Islands exempted company incorporated with limited liability.
+We have historically conducted our business through Banle International Group Limited ("Banle BVI"), a company incorporated under the laws of the British Virgin Islands, and its subsidiaries, but prior to the consummation of this offering we will engage in the Reorganization described in "Our History and Corporate Structure - The Reorganization" pursuant to which Banle BVI will become a wholly owned subsidiary of CBL International Limited ("CBL International"), a Cayman Islands exempted company incorporated with limited liability.
 Except where the context otherwise requires or where otherwise indicated, the terms "Company," "we," "us," "our," "our company," "our Group" and "our business" refer, prior to the Reorganization discussed below, to Banle BVI and, after the Reorganization, to CBL International, in each case together with its consolidated subsidiaries as a consolidated entity.
-Where the discussions in the context relate to business operations and/or financial performance, then the terms "Company," "we," "us," "our," "our company," "our Group" and "our business" refer, both prior to and after the Reorganization, to the business operations and/or financial performance of the Operating Subsidiaries.
-All specific references in this prospectus to "CBL International" and "Banle BVI" refer to CBL International Limited and Banle International Group Limited respectively, each a holding company with no operation of its own.